germc/Gravy/README.md

 Gravy is all about *convention over configuration*.
 It assumes you want to create a normal app, and you only need to interfere if you have custom needs.
 This makes it incredibly customizable, and you can learn more by diving into the lightweight, readable and well-documented source code.

 # Installation
 Download the source and add the Gravy folder to a new blank Xcode project to get started, then just `#import "Gravy.h"`.
-If you'd like some easy bedtime reading, check out Gravy for Dummies (Introductory) and Gravy for Smarties (Advanced).
+An installation script and tutorial are coming soon.

 *Try Gravy and let your ideas run free.*